 These measures can be technical, organizational, and contractual.
 Here is a summary of them:

-In other words, technical measures should ensure that US authorities cannot get their hands on your users’ personal data.
+In other words, technical measures should ensure that US authorities cannot get their hands on your users’ data.

 Here are some examples of what makes an appropriate technical measure:

 Data encryption is an effective technical measure as long as it meets the following requirements: